mipug/AML/README.md

 Looking at the models where we use many epochs, like when we use 500, one can see that the generator acually becomes worse over time, resulting in this phenomenon mode colapse, where the generator gets stuck on a single image.

+Generally, looking at the visual output, we got the best results with a small batchsize and epochs around 100-200.

 ### Discussion
-Overall we have learned how a DCGAN works, in the beginning of the project we had limited knowledge on how the generator and discriminator worked in a DCGan, though working with it and working with the Monet pictures, we have now gathered a deeper understanding, not only in the DCGAN but also in the general structure of a GAN model.
+Overall we have learned the inner workings of a DCGAN.
+In the beginning of the project we had limited knowledge on how the generator and discriminator worked in a DCGan, though working with it and working with the Monet pictures, we have now gathered a deeper understanding, not only in the DCGAN but also in the general structure of a GAN model.

 **What is good**
 - We were able to run all 3 different models with 200 epochs and a batchsize of 10.